ballerina-platform/ballerina-dev-website/spec/http/spec.md

 #### 8.1.2 Response interceptor

-Following is an example of `ResponseInterceptor` written in Ballerina swan-lake. `ResponseInterceptor` can only have one remote function : `interceptResponse()`.
+Following is an example of `ResponseInterceptor` written in Ballerina swan-lake. `ResponseInterceptor` can only have one remote method : `interceptResponse()`.

 ```ballerina
 service class ResponseInterceptor {